llvm/llvm-project/llvm/docs/LangRef.rst

     of the callee.
 ``"no-stack-arg-probe"``
     This attribute disables ABI-required stack probes, if any.
-``writeonly``
-    On a function, this attribute indicates that the function may write to but does not read from memory visible outside the ``writeonly`` function.

-    On an argument, this attribute indicates that the function may write to but does not read through this pointer argument (even though it may read from the memory that the pointer points to).

-    If a writeonly function reads memory visible outside the function or has other side-effects, the behavior is undefined.
-If a function reads from a writeonly pointer argument, the behavior is undefined.
-``argmemonly``
-    This attribute indicates that the only memory accesses inside function are loads and stores from objects pointed to by its pointer-typed arguments, with arbitrary offsets.
-Or in other words, all memory operations in the function can refer to memory only using pointers based on its function arguments.

-    Note that ``argmemonly`` can be used together with ``readonly`` attribute in order to specify that function reads only from its arguments.

-    If an argmemonly function reads or writes memory other than the pointer arguments, or has other side-effects, the behavior is undefined.
 ``returns_twice``
     This attribute indicates that this function can return twice.
 The C ``setjmp`` is an example of such a function.
 The compiler disables